-For further information and more detailed advice about IBS and how to manage it, please contact The IBS Network who are the national charity for people who suffer with Irritable Bowel Syndrome.
+For further information and more detailed advice about IBS and how to manage it, please contact The IBS Network who are the national charity for people who suffer from Irritable Bowel Syndrome.

-The IBS Network have their own comprehensive web based self care plan, run a telephone helpline staffed by IBS nurses, facilitate self help groups, offer professional advice by email, and publish a monthly newsletter, Relief, and quarterly magazine, Gut Reaction.
+The IBS Network have their own comprehensive web-based self-care plan, run a telephone helpline staffed by specialist nurses, facilitate self-help groups, offer professional advice by email, and publish a monthly newsletter, Relief, and quarterly magazine, Gut Reaction.

 Please visit their website at www.theibsnetwork.org or telephone their helpline on 0114 272 3253